 Spring: The season for canyon hikes, petroglyph discoveries, tours to southern Turkestan and Shymkent and cross-country train travel, where you’ll enjoy landscapes of snow-capped mountains and flowering meadows.

-Summer: Hot in the south and moderate in the north, summer is the ideal season to visit the capital and Burabai National Park or head west to see Baikonur and the Caspian Sea near Aktau.
+Summer: Hot in the south and moderate in the north, summer is ideal for visiting the capital and Burabai National Park or heading west to see Baikonur and the Caspian Sea near Aktau.

 Your Travel Map Guide